syncfusion-content/wpf-docs/wpf/DatePicker/Formatting.md

 # Date Formatting in WPF SfDatePicker

-The [SfDatePicker](https://www.syncfusion.com/wpf-ui-controls/datepicker) control allows the user to format the display date in various ways.
+The [SfDatePicker](https://www.syncfusion.com/wpf-ui-controls/datepicker) control allows the user to select and display the date in various formats.

 ## Display the date using the FormatString

  We can edit and display the selected date with various formatting like date, month and year formats by using the [FormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~FormatString.html) property.
+The default value of `FormatString` property is `"d"`.

 {% tabs %}
 {% highlight xaml %}